UBCO Tower

-UBCO Tower is an approved skyscraper in Kelowna, British Columbia.
+UBCO Tower is a skyscraper currently under construction in Kelowna, British Columbia.
 At 43 storeys tall, it will be the tallest building between Calgary and Metro Vancouver.
-It will serve as the downtown Kelowna campus of the UBCO.
+It will serve as the downtown Kelowna campus of the University of British Columbia Okanagan.

+Originally expected to open in 2027, that deadline was pushed back to 2028 due to a construction stoppage during excavation when cracks started to appear in some nearby buildings.
+One of those buildings had to be condemned.

+8 floors will be used for academic space, including nursing, social work, and some other professional programs.
+There will also be 508 residential units for students.